Northwest Arkansas Food Bank will address key initiatives with $3.5 million grant from Alice L. Walton Foundation

 "The Alice L. Walton Foundation's thoughtful approach to this investment will benefit our community in many ways," said Kent Eikenberry, president and CEO of the Northwest Arkansas Food Bank.
 "We are grateful for this partnership to ensure greater access to healthy foods, while encouraging other members of our community to consider their own investment in our future."

-The food bank, as part of the Food For Today.
-Hope For Tomorrow capital campaign, will establish a new campus in Lowell that will house all operations, including a new 82,425-square-foot distribution center and a teaching garden, according to the release.
+The food bank plans t0 establish a new campus in Lowell to house all operations, including an 82,425-square-foot distribution center and a teaching garden, according to the release.

 Thanks to a successful grant partnership in 2019 with Alice Walton through the Walton Family Foundation, the "Foods to Encourage" initiative was launched to promote better food choices that are essential to a healthy lifestyle.